What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Introduction

-\end{definition} \end{quote} The implied equivalence between the notion `can be estimated from data' and the formalised concept of identifiability has led, it seems, to a strong focus in the causal literature on identification conditions for various quantities (or `causal queries').
-The culmination of this consists of proofs of the completeness of the do-calculus for answering identification questions \citep{shpitser2006identification,huang2008completeness}.
+The implied equivalence between the notion `can be estimated from data' and the formalised concept of identifiability has led, it seems, to a strong focus in much of the formal causal literature on identification conditions for various quantities (or `causal queries'), and is at the heart of the idea that a `separation of concerns' between statistical and causal modelling is both possible and desirable.
+The culmination of this focus on identifiability in formal causal logics consists of proofs of the completeness of the do-calculus for answering identification questions \citep{shpitser2006identification,huang2008completeness}.
 Impressively, these identifiability results are \textit{entirely independent of the particular functional form of the causal model} (other than e.g. which variables depend on which) and thus can be fully summarised in minimalist `nonparametric' structural equations or graphical terms.
 The latter consist of directed acyclic graphs (DAGs).